-BRACE – NIHR Rapid Service Evaluation Centre for health care in England
+BRACE – NIHR Rapid Service Evaluation Centre for health and social care in England

 Panuwat Sikham/Getty Images